 Meeting GDPR regulations can be a technical challenge to implement in practical terms.
-This is especially true for internal privacy management.
-In order to be compliant, you must be able keep track of and to describe:
+This is especially true for your register of data processing activities.
+In order to be compliant, you must be able to keep track of and describe:

 Our solution helps you to easily record and manage all the data processing activity within your organization so that you can easily comply with requirements and meet your legal obligations.
 It allows you to create records of processing activity: add processing activities from 1700+ pre-made options, divide them by area (sub-divisions within which data processing activities are the same), assign processors and other member roles, and to document legal bases and other GDPR-required records.

 Please note: As mentioned in this guide, full and extensive records of processing are typically required for organizations that handle “special categories of data” or have more than 250 employees, however there are some record-keeping requirements — such as which data you collect, its purpose, all parties involved in its processing and the data retention period — which are mandatory for everyone.
-Additionally, even though the GDPR is a common reason to put more effort into internal privacy management, our tool is not exclusively made for application under the GDPR.
-It can also be used for internal privacy management in general, even by companies who do not have any users/customers within the EU.
+Additionally, even though the GDPR is a common reason to put more effort into your register of data processing activities, our tool is not exclusively made for application under the GDPR.
+It can also be used for all your data processing activties in general, even by companies who do not have any users/customers within the EU.

 In order to comply with privacy laws, especially the GDPR, companies need to store proof of consent so that they can demonstrate that consent was collected.
 These records must show: